Who is Hedgehog on the Masked Singer?

 Is Hedgehog Michael Crawford?

-With Hedgehog posing by a Phantom masks, Rita Ora believed the unique Phantom could possibly be a protected guess for the steampunk singer.
+With Hedgehog posing by a Phantom masks, Rita Ora believed the unique Phantom might be a secure guess for the steampunk singer.

 However does Crawford match the opposite clues?